pshdev0/logic/md/isabelle-learning-notes.md

 # Background

-These notes document a tutor-assisted Isabelle/HOL learning project developed with Codex.
+These notes document an AI-tutor-assisted Isabelle/HOL learning project developed with Codex.
 The project formalises the explicit Stirling-number formula for the Akiyama–Tanigawa triangle that appears in [my Math StackExchange answer](https://math.stackexchange.com/questions/3824575/non-trivial-zeros-of-akiyama-tanigawa-triangle/4040754#4040754) to [this question](https://math.stackexchange.com/questions/3824575/non-trivial-zeros-of-akiyama-tanigawa-triangle).
 The triangle is also recorded as [OEIS A371763](https://oeis.org/A371763).

 The theory proves the explicit formula directly from the defining recurrence.
-It does not formalise the original complex-analytic derivation or attempt to classify all non-trivial zeros.
+It does not formalise my original complex-analytic derivation or attempt the (very difficult) problem of classifying all non-trivial zeros.

 My primary goal was to learn the fundamentals of machine-checked proof development in Isabelle.
 By completing the proof, I developed a working understanding of the mathematical purpose of each stage, the structure of the induction argument, and the role played by the principal Isabelle commands and library lemmas.